ikelaiah/threadsafecollections-fp/README.md

 - [HashSetClientDemo](examples/HashSetClientDemo/HashSetClientDemo.lpr) - Demonstrates using `TThreadSafeHashSet` with a custom type, hash function, and equality function.
 - [SimpleDeque](examples/SimpleDeque/SimpleDeque.lpr) - Demonstrates using `TThreadSafeDeque` with basic push/pop operations.
 - [DequeWithCustomType](examples/DequeWithCustomType/DequeWithCustomType.lpr) - Demonstrates using `TThreadSafeDeque` with a custom type.
-- [Benchmark](examples/Benchmark/Benchmark.lpr) - Microsecond-precision benchmark suite covering all four collections at 1k, 10k, 100k and 1M items.
-Supports `--affinity` flag to pin the timing thread to CPU core 0 for stable measurements.
+- [Benchmark](examples/Benchmark/Benchmark.lpr) - Microsecond-precision benchmark suite covering all four collections at 1k, 10k, 100k and 1M items, including bulk insertion and HashSet intersection scenarios.
+Supports `--size=N` for a single-size run and Windows-only `--affinity` to pin the timing thread to CPU core 0 for stable measurements.

 ## 🤝 Contributing